namantyagi06/CI-CD-implementation-on-python-application/README.md

-🚀 AWS Continuous Integration Demo
+🚀 AWS Continuous Integration and Continuous Deployment Demo

 This project demonstrates how to set up Continuous Integration (CI) for a simple Python application using AWS CodePipeline and AWS CodeBuild, with GitHub as the source repository.